k1w1sp4c3m/k1w1sp4c3m.github.io/_posts/2023-09-28-Overthewire-Bandit-Level-4-to-5-Walkthrough.md

 >{r3d4ct3d_b4nd1t5_p455w0rd}<
 ```

-Remark: if we chose to move to the folder, the level can be solved as followed:
+Remark: if we chose to move to the folder, the level can be solved as follows:
 ```bash
 bandit4@bandit:~$ cd inhere/
 bandit4@bandit:~/inhere$ ls -l